liangosc/gh-pages_instruction/README.md

 ```

 ## Make a gh-pages branch
-(for this section, I am assuming your files are arealy pushed to your GitHub repo)
+(for this section, I am assuming your files are already pushed to your GitHub repo)

 0, in your command line window, go to your local git repo directory.